 Saturday, August 3, 2019

 Germanpalozza, a festival celebrating German brand automobiles, returns to PIR for a second year.
-Registration for the full day track day and car show opens on June 1.
+We would like to have at least 50 Porsche cars in the car show, so please sign up.
+BMW and Mercedes had a great showing last year, so let’s show how proud we are of our Porsches.
 For all the information including links to register go to: Germanpalooza 2019

 The 2019 Portland Speedtour featuring vintage race groups and Trans Am is scheduled for July 25-28 at Portland International Raceway.
 The Oregon PCA will host a corral on Saturday, July 27 and Sunday, July 28.
 Come on out and enjoy all the fabulous cars!
 Each $45.00 Car Show registration includes two weekend tickets, special parking and a parade lap on the track on Saturday.
 Here is the registration link: Vintage and Trans AM Races.
 Please make sure you include the Oregon PCA in the Group/Club box.